Who is Chameleon on The Masked Singer?

 Is Chameleon Alexander Armstrong?

-Maybe one of many extra fashionable preliminary theories comes within the type of Alexander Armstrong.
+Maybe one of many extra well-liked preliminary theories comes within the type of Alexander Armstrong.

-The Pointless presenter is for sure a singing sensation, and like Dec, he has turned his hand to many initiatives.
+The Pointless presenter is definitely a singing sensation, and like Dec, he has turned his hand to many tasks.

-If individuals thought they picked up a northern twang, that might have additionally come from the lungs of Alexander, who hails from Rothbury, Northumberland.
+If folks thought they picked up a northern twang, that might have additionally come from the lungs of Alexander, who hails from Rothbury, Northumberland.

 What’s extra, he’s additionally the voice of Hazard Mouse, and has lent his recognisable tones to different cartoon characters from Peppa Pig and Ben & Holly’s Little Kingdom.